caroaguilar/ai-learning/README.md

 [Stable Diffusion](https://github.com/caroaguilar/ai-learning/tree/main/stable-diffusion)
 I've been playing around with StableDiffusion, I have a local installation in my home server using a docker container for Automatic 111.
 So this folder contains my notes and learnings on this journey of generative AIs.

+## PyTorch Docker Image
+As I've been taking courses that require a PyTorch dev environment, I created a Docker Image which is published in the Docker Hub under [kuralabs/pytorch-dev](https://hub.docker.com/r/kuralabs/pytorch-dev).
+You can find more details in the README of its [GitHub repo](https://github.com/kuralabs/docker-pytorch-dev) and in the [Docker Hub repo](https://hub.docker.com/r/kuralabs/pytorch-dev).

+This is the image I use in my PyTorch courses.
+If you want an example on how to use it, see the [run.sh][https://github.com/caroaguilar/ai-learning/blob/main/courses/pytorch-basics/run.sh] script in the courses sub-folders.